 Do Squirrels Eat Tomatoes?

-When you’ve worked all spring and summer to nurture tomatoes from seeds to seedlings to transplants, and support systems, only to see a squirrel taking a few bites out of your prize tomato specimens that are almost ready for harvest, that hits you where it hurts.
+It’s just that we work all spring and summer to nurture tomatoes from seeds to seedlings to transplants, and constructed support systems.
+To then see a squirrel taking a few bites out of the most prized tomato specimens—often, days before harvest—that hits you where it hurts.
 And it’s not just about squirrels eating a tomato.
 No, it’s about squirrels taking a bite or two, tossing it aside and grabbing another prized, nearly ready tomato to take a few more bites.
+Oh man!!

 Keep Squirrels Out of the Garden